RDFroeber/buddhas-pearls/README.md

 In order to login via OAuth client IDs and keys are required.
 If you would like to login using OAuth, use the following steps:

 * Rename `authSample.js` to `auth.js`
-* You can now login using the Facebook API
+* Add third party API keys
-* If you would like to login via Google+ or Twitter those credentials must be added
+* You can now login login via Facebook, Google+ or Twitter

 ## Item Images